renanbr/crossref-client/README.md

    * [Tying to a specific major version](#tying-to-a-specific-major-version)
 * [Handling errors](#handling-errors)

-## Overview
+## Introduction

 This is **NOT** an official library!
-The intent of this library is to provide an easy way to make requests.
-You **SHOULD** read this documentation in conjunction with the [official CrossRef's REST API documentation](https://github.com/CrossRef/rest-api-doc).
+The intent of this library is to provide an easy way to make requests to the CrossRef's REST API.
+You **SHOULD** read this documentation in conjunction with the [official documentation](https://github.com/CrossRef/rest-api-doc).

 Highlighted features:

 - You don't need to worry about making HTTP requests;
 - Proper [exceptions] are thrown if a HTTP error occurs;